 Discuss Your Estate With Your Family

-To keep this from happening, you should have detailed conversations with your beneficiaries.
+You should have detailed conversations with your estate planning beneficiaries to prevent this.
 Inform them about what you plan to do with things like real estate and family heirlooms.
-After all, it is preferable to keep the peace among your survivors after you are gone.
+After all, keeping the peace among your survivors after you are gone is preferable.

 Write Out Your Objectives

-Executors are not mind-readers.
-However, if you write out a letter of direction to explain your wishes, it is easier for the executor to carry things out more precisely.
+Power of attorney agents and executors are not mind-readers.
+However, if you write out a letter of direction to explain your wishes as part of your executor checklist, it is easier for the executor to carry things out more precisely.
 That way, they can better understand the emotion behind your intentions and enact them in a way that would make you happy.

 Albany Estate Planning

-If you need help drafting your last will and testimate, your estate, or if you aren’t sure what you should prepare for your executor, give our compassionate Albany estate lawyers a call.
+If you need help with estate plan review, drafting your last will and testament or your estate or aren’t sure what you should prepare for your executor, call our compassionate Albany estate planning lawyers.